 Cello - Buying tips & guidelines

-It is always best to try out an instrument before you buy it and your music teacher or local retailer will be able to provide advice on makes and sizes.
+It is always best to try out an instrument before you buy it, and your music teacher or local retailer will be able to advise on makes and sizes.
 Below you will find some good information and advice to take into account.
 There are so many different makes it is impossible to list them all.
-It is always best to try out an instrument before you buy it and your music teacher or local retailer will be able to provide advice on makes and sizes.
+It is always best to try out an instrument before you buy it, and your music teacher or local retailer will be able to advise on makes and sizes.
 Below you will find some good information and advice to take into account.

 Choosing the right size |

-Choosing the right size cello is extremely important when shopping for your instrument as this can make or break your performance.
-Ensuring your instrument fits you comfortably will prevent many issues that can put you off the instrument altogether and will ensure you perform to your best ability.
-Below is an approximate chart to help you determine the correct size of your instrument based on your height and age, however, this may not always be accurate because everyone is different.
+Choosing the right size cello is extremely important when shopping for your instrument, as this can make or break your performance.
+Ensuring your instrument fits you comfortably will prevent many issues that can put you off the instrument altogether and will provide you to perform to your best ability.
+Below is an approximate chart to help you determine the correct size of your instrument based on your height and age.
+However, this may not always be accurate because everyone is different.

 Cello Size |